michele2938/Stationary-Schr-dinger-s-equation-/README.md

 ## Discretization

-## Installation
+## INSTALLATION
-for this particular case we'll need only the most common libraries of C++ and Python
+For this particular case we'll need only the most common libraries of C++ and Python.

-## HOW TO USE
 The project include:
 - main part (calculations and output) written in C++
 - Data visualization written in Python using matplotlib